 XML sitemaps help search engines:

-XML sitemaps do not guarantee indexing or rankings.
+XML sitemaps do not guarantee indexing or placement in answer retrieval systems.
 They are communication tools that improve crawl clarity and structural visibility.

 HTML Sitemaps